 Since all systems differ in design, care must be taken to ensure the relief valve is installed to safely vent away from sources of ignition and personnel.
 This can be accomplished by either orientation or a pipe away, consult the Relief Valve manufacture for assistance.
+Should the Relief Valve actuate, the cause MUST be determined and corrected before continuing operations.
+See the 'Troubleshooting' section.

-damage, personal injury or death Operation of the relief valve can release explosive gas to the atmosphere creating an explosion hazard, possibly causing personal injury or death
+Operation of the relief valve can release explosive gas to the atmosphere creating an explosion hazard, possibly causing personal injury or death